This section was written by Leandro Cabo from rhcplivearchive.com

 “The recent release of Smile, new sessions in producer Jimmy Boyle’s L.A. studio, an interest in releasing tapes of 3 Amoebas (his improve trio with Flea and Jane’s Addiction drummer Stephen Perkins) and his participation in this summer’s Nuttsalk tour with members of P-Funk and Fishbone represent Frusciante’s first forays back into the land of the living” – Guitar Player, November 1997 issue

-Most of his master tapes up to this point got lost when John had to leave the house he was renting at the time as the owner threated to send the cops on him.
-Eventually a friend picked up all his stuff from there, but the tapes were hidden and were later thrown away by the house owner.
+Most of his master tapes up to this point got lost when John had to leave the house he was renting at the time, as the owner threated to send the cops on him.
+Eventually a friend picked up all his stuff from there, but the tapes were hidden and later thrown away by the house owner.
 For this reason, this session, any other outtakes from previous sessions and all of John’s demos from when he was a teenager are (probably) lost forever.

 TO RECORD ONLY WATER FOR TEN DAYS